About Us

 Bio

-As an educator, Joe seeks to inspire intellectual curiosity, help students develop critical thinking and analytical skills, promote “unanxious expectation,” meet the student where he or she is, and support and challenge them to progress.
+As an educator, Joe seeks to inspire intellectual curiosity, help students develop critical thinking and analytical skills, promote “unanxious expectation” in the classroom, meet students where they are, and encourage, support, and challenge them to achieve their personal best in all they do.

-Joe enjoys working at Brimmer because it is a vibrant learning community with a dedicated faculty and motivated students.
-He values his interactions with students and colleagues, as well as the opportunity to work with the College Counseling Team and be a student advisor.
+Joe enjoys working at Brimmer because it is a vibrant learning community with motivated students and a dedicated, knowledgeable faculty and staff.
+He values his interactions with students and colleagues, as well as the opportunity to work with the College Counseling Team, chaperone Model UN and Winterim trips, and be a student advisor.

-He is a member of the National Association of Independent Schools and the Massachusetts Baseball Coaches Association.
-Joe has taken government courses at the Harvard Extension School as well as participated in a National Endowment for Humanities Symposium for Teachers and the JFK Library Summer Institute for Teachers.
+He is a member of the National Association of Independent Schools, New England Association of Schools and Colleges, and World Boston.
+Joe has taken government courses at the Harvard Extension School as well as participated in a National Endowment for Humanities Symposium for Teachers, the JFK Library Summer Institute for Teachers, and Harvard’s Global Studies Outreach Center Summer Workshop for Teachers for four summers of professional development.

 • Photo of Joshua Neudel